Things You Can’t Miss in Auckland!

 Location: 72 Victoria Street West, Auckland Central

 Yes, there’s more to explore in the Auckland region!
 A popular city escape is to the Waitakere Ranges to get a dose of New Zealand wilderness.
 Take the walking tracks among the forest with waterfall after waterfall.
 Or check out the black sand beaches backed with rugged coastal cliff scenery.
 The beaches of the Waitakere Ranges are also the most-loved surf spots in Auckland.
-Find out about all the awesome stuff to do here in Waitakere Ranges Guide for Backpackers.
+Find out about all the awesome stuff to do here in our Waitakere Ranges Guide.

 Location: West of Auckland City.
 There are several access roads to the Waitakere Ranges so find your destination and driving instructions through our Waitakere Ranges guide.
 Shuttles to Piha with Trippys Shuttle Bus are also available.

 One of the great things about Auckland is that it’s the best place in New Zealand to find something good to eat.
 It just about covers every nationality, so there is plenty of choice.
 Not only are there a great selection of restaurants throughout Auckland, but there are also many foody events from markets to food festivals.
-Check out Cheap Eats in Auckland for more details.
+Check out The Foodie Guide to Auckland for more details.

 For the perfect mix of city life and island life, head to Waiheke Island!
 Just a 40-minute ferry ride from downtown Auckland, Waiheke Island is most famous for its wine production.
 Check out around 20 vineyards and cellar doors where you can sip wine, eat amazing food and gaze over the island.
 There’s also a lot more to do on the island, especially for beach bums, but you can learn more about all that in 9 Glorious Things to Do on Waiheke Island.